 flies and lures (no bait of any kind!), and if you catch a bass, you must immediately return it to the water.

 of Bald Eagle Pond and the campground road is Red Tail Pond.
 Further west

-(behind Coot Camp Loop) is Coot Pond, with little Yellow Legs Pond to the
+(behind Coot Campground Loop) is Coot Pond, with little Yellow Legs Pond to the

 southwest and Pintail Pond to the northwest.